Children's Hospital is part of the UPMC family.

 Several special policies apply to interventional/angiography tests:

-The most important role of a parent or guardian during the test is to help your child stay calm and relaxed.
+The most key role of a parent or guardian during the test is to help your child stay calm and relaxed.
 The best way to help your child stay calm is for you to stay calm.
-Parents and guardians play a big role in the success of any radiologic test.
+Parents and guardians play an important role in the success of any radiologic test.
 Children are less anxious and more cooperative when they are prepared ahead of time for what they are going to experience.

 Children in this age range can be very anxious about having a test done.
 If your child is in this age group, the best time to explain the test is right before he or she has it done.
 Please use any of the test information sheets that are applicable and available either on the Department of Pediatric Radiology website or in the waiting area.
 The following also may be helpful for children in this age group: